 - Support businesses that adhere to sustainable practices and/or donate to sustainable causes.
 Buy organic.

 - Why not reduce our consumption and waste by supporting a charity?
 They usually allow for donations in honour of someone and they send e-cards to the recipient.
+Remember to say no to the freebies.
+Who needs a life supply of Christmas notepads, address stickers, and pens?

 - Don’t give paper cards.
 Opt for e-cards instead.